 However, rest assured, that is why you are reading this.
 Take advantage of my years of experience to make your plan go effortlessly.
 Let's make this event one that your attendees will rave about.
 If you just keep in mind that every tasting hinges around two concepts, entertainment (social) and education.
 However much the attendees expect of one or the other is the first major decision you have to make at the outset..

 Let me give an example.
-I live on a street with sociable neighbors and they decided spontaneously to have a wine tasting in a driveway due to fear of catching something..
+I live on a street with sociable neighbors and they decided, spontaneously, to have a wine tasting in a driveway due to fear of catching something..
 They are not thinking of learning a ton and expect mostly fun.
 They asked me to help out because they, I assume, realized that it has to have some structure.
 It was very simple to arrange on the spur of the moment.
+It it proved to be, for me, the most enjoyable time despite all these years under my belt in the wine business!

 Everyone (12 people involved in this case) brings at least one bottle.
 This is premised on a bottle holds 25.4 oz so everyone gets one tasting sample.
 Tasting pour is 1.5- 2 oz.
 Every house provides its own glasses (one per person) for tasting.
 Each house provides its own water for rinsing glasses between wines.
 No embarrassment for spitting out the wine on the lawn.
 Each house will eat before they come.
 Every house brings its own gloves for handling the wine.
 Each house will socially distance.
 Whites will be tasted before reds.
 Bread and mild cheese was also provided as a palate cleanser.
 Voila, we have an effortless wine tasting that was as spontaneous as arranging a flash mob.